cawaltrip/terminal-banner/README.md

 ```

 # Additional Work
-This currently only works with `PuTTY` and some extra work needs to be done to get it working in `gnome-terminal`.
+This currently only works with `PuTTY` and `gnome-terminal`.
 I'd also like to make this modular enough that it can support different terminal emulators easily.

+Need to trap WINCH and redraw banner on screen resize.

+# Known Bugs
+Clearing the screen (via `Ctrl+L` or `clear`) results in the prompt appearing on the same line as the banner.
+Is there a way to trap these calls and bump the prompt down a line?

 # Licensing
 This software is licensed under the MIT License (SPDX: MIT).
 See [the LICENSE file](LICENSE) for the full text of the license.
 A copy of the license text can also be found at [the SPDX page](https://spdx.org/licenses/MIT.html) or the [OSI page](https://opensource.org/licenses/MIT).

 # Contributing [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)](https://github.com/cawaltrip/terminal-banner/issues)
 Feel free to make pull requests!
+I can always use the help!

 # Acknowledgements
 I decided to make this after looking at the [classification banner](https://github.com/fcaviggia/classification-banner) made by @fcaviggia.